-In the old days, people used to use a square of paraffin (which is edible) and melted it with the chocolate so it firmed up as it cooled.
-I don't like that method since I like the chocolate to meld with the filling; it makes the candies more luscious.
+In the old days, people used to use a square of paraffin (which is edible) and melted it with the chocolate so it firmed up as it cooled, but it's unnecessary.

 - 1 cup peanut butter